 Seasonal Planning for Guatemala Travel

-Guatemala has a relatively warm and tropical climate, with daytime temperatures usually ranging between 70°F and 90°F all year round.
+Guatemala has a relatively warm and tropical climate, with daytime temperatures usually between 70°F and 90°F all year round.
 March and April are the hottest months, with the rainy season from May to October breaking the often overbearing humidity with afternoon showers and occasional thunderstorms.

 The north and the east of the country receive the most precipitation during rainy season, which means it isn’t the best time to visit Tikal or the coast—unless you fancy getting caught in a tropical downpour—but it’s a perfect time to visit places like Antigua, Lake Atitlán, and Quetzaltenango in the Central and Western Highlands.

 By contrast, the drier winter months are the perfect time to head to the tropical north and the beaches.
-The Highlands are warm and sunny during the day but can get quite cold at night, especially up in the mountains and at altitude—where it's not uncommon for overnight temperatures to drop below freezing—so you'll definitely want to make sure you pack warm clothes.
+The Highlands are warm and sunny during the day but can get quite cold at night, especially up in the mountains and at altitude—where it's not uncommon for overnight temperatures to drop below freezing—so you'll want to make sure you pack warm clothes.

 - Good weather across the entire country, perfect for hiking and visiting Tikal